awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 This context key is formatted `"aws:ResourceTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.
 Checks that the tag key–value pair is attached to the resource\.
 For example, you could require that access to a resource is allowed only if the resource has the attached tag key `"Dept"` with the value `"Marketing"`\.
 For more information, see [Controlling Access to Resources](access_tags.md#access_tags_control-resources)\.
-This condition key is available for only some services, and was [introduced for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html)\.
+This condition key is available for only some services\.

 **aws:SourceAccount**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.